LaboratoireMecaniqueLille/crappy/docs/source/developers.rst

 make sure that all the Blocks stop as expected, and that the other Processes and Threads of Crappy terminate as well.
 It first sets the stop :obj:`~multiprocessing.Event`, indicating all the Blocks to stop looping and to finish as soon as possible.
+During a normal VisionBlock finish, incoming shared-memory handles are closed without unlinking them, while an image source closes and unlinks the output segment that it owns.

-It then lets 3 seconds for all the Blocks to finish.
-If any Block is still alive passed this delay, it is mercilessly terminated.
+The main Process gives all Blocks 3 seconds to finish.
+If any Block is still alive past this delay, it is terminated.
 Then, the :obj:`~multiprocessing.Process` in charge of the :class:`~crappy.tool.ft232h.USBServer` is stopped, if applicable.
-Same goes for the :obj:`~threading.Thread` collecting all the log messages.
-Short before returning, Crappy is reset by the :meth:`~crappy.blocks.Block.reset` method, that re-initializes all the synchronization objects.
-They are after all not needed anymore at that point.
+The shared Manager that provided the ImageLink dictionaries is shut down only after the Block Processes have finished, and the :obj:`~threading.Thread` collecting all log messages is also stopped.
+Shortly before returning, Crappy is reset by :meth:`~crappy.blocks.Block.reset`.
+This clears the Block registry and :class:`~crappy.links.LinkGraph`, drops the shared Manager reference, and re-initializes the synchronization state because it is no longer needed.
 Finally, an exception might be raised in three cases :

 - If all the Blocks are not done running at the end of this phase.
 - If an :exc:`Exception` was caught during Crappy's execution.